ChantalWere/alx-system_engineering-devops/README.md

-Write a script that sets the mode of the file hello to this Task 9.
-John Doe
+Write a script that sets the mode of the file hello the same as olleh’s mode Task 10.
+Look in the mirror